sandra1974/AI_Model_Testing/README.md

 ```

 ### Benchmark scores:
-Benchmark scores based on the stored data file:
+Benchmark scores based on the stored data file:<br/>
-• MMLU: Perfect accuracy (100%) on 30 samples
+• MMLU: Perfect accuracy (100%) on 30 samples<br/>
-• HellaSwag: Perfect accuracy (100%) on 10 samples
+• HellaSwag: Perfect accuracy (100%) on 10 samples<br/>
-• BLEU: Strong performance with 88% score on 11 samples
+• BLEU: Strong performance with 88% score on 11 samples<br/>
-• BERT metrics show some concerning results with negative precision (-0.052) and low F1 score (0.099)
+• BERT metrics show some concerning results with negative precision (-0.052) and low F1 score (0.099)<br/>
-• Rouge scores show moderate performance across Rouge-1, Rouge-2, and Rouge-L metrics
+• Rouge scores show moderate performance across Rouge-1, Rouge-2, and Rouge-L metrics<br/>
-• TruthfulQA shows a perfect truthful rate (1.0) but a low average similarity score (0.135)
+• TruthfulQA shows a perfect truthful rate (1.0) but a low average similarity score (0.135)<br/>

-Benchmark scores based on the HuggingFace dataset:
+Benchmark scores based on the HuggingFace dataset:<br/>
-• MMLU: Lower accuracy (60%) on 10 samples
+• MMLU: Lower accuracy (60%) on 10 samples<br/>
-• BLEU: Significantly lower score (31%) on 15 samples
+• BLEU: Significantly lower score (31%) on 15 samples<br/>
-• BERT shows much better performance with balanced precision (0.82) and recall (0.88)
+• BERT shows much better performance with balanced precision (0.82) and recall (0.88)<br/>
-• Rouge scores generally show higher precision but lower recall compared to the stored dataset
+• Rouge scores generally show higher precision but lower recall compared to the stored dataset<br/>
-• TruthfulQA shows very low accuracy (3.4%) on a much larger sample size (817 samples)
+• TruthfulQA shows very low accuracy (3.4%) on a much larger sample size (817 samples)<br/>

-Some important observations:
+Some important observations:<br/>
-1. The sample sizes vary significantly between stored data files and HuggingFace dataset
+1. The sample sizes vary significantly between stored data files and HuggingFace dataset<br/>
-2. There are some missing data points (e.g., HellaSwag for HuggingFace dataset)
+2. There are some missing data points (e.g., HellaSwag for HuggingFace dataset)<br/>
 3. The dramatically different results between datasets suggest there might be important underlying differences in how the tests were conducted or what data was used

-Rather than drawing definitive conclusions about the model's performance, I'd recommend:
+Rather than drawing definitive conclusions about the model's performance, I'd recommend:<br/>
-• Investigating why there are such large disparities between the datasets
+• Investigating why there are such large disparities between the datasets<br/>
-• Understanding the specific test conditions and data preprocessing methods used
+• Understanding the specific test conditions and data preprocessing methods used<br/>
-• Conducting additional tests with larger, consistent sample sizes
+• Conducting additional tests with larger, consistent sample sizes<br/>
 • Looking into the negative precision value in the BERT test, as this seems unusual

 ## Overfitting and Underfitting Evaluation<br/>